 Once again refining the page "About us": adding Ease Solutions, structuring the

-Correspondingly now the others are not domains sharing the same web space, but rather true http
+The other domains are not sharing the same web space anymore, but are true http

 "About us", and also the link to the miro board that we use (password protected).

-The miro board now only links to the CoC on the community web page "About us".
+The board now only links to the CoC on the community web page "About us", instead of

-Also today, I have discussed with Bernhard form Ease Solutions and we want to implement a
+Bernhard from Ease Solutions joins the PaR community and we want to implement a

 reference solution of PaR for Jira with R4J.